-&lt;sup>34We also investigate the impact of COVID-19 cases on the number of votes for Trump and the Democratic Party separately.
+&lt;sup>35We also investigate the impact of COVID-19 cases on the number of votes for Trump and the Democratic Party separately.
 The estimates are presented in Baccini et al. (2020).
 We do not find evidence that COVID-19 is related to the number of votes for Trump in 2020 in comparison to 2016 in our OLS and 2SLS models.
 But we do find some evidence that COVID-19 cases are positively and significantly related to total votes for the Democratic Party in 2020 in comparison to 2016 in our 2SLS models.

-$^{35}$ A number of studies provide suggestive evidence that air pollution may be associated with an increased risk of COVID-19 death (Wu et al. (2020)).
+$^{36}$ A number of studies provide suggestive evidence that air pollution may be associated with an increased risk of COVID-19 death (Wu et al. 2020).

-&lt;sup>36http://jedkolko.com/2020/10/18/the-geography-of-the-covid19-third-wave/ [con-sulted on November 2, 2020].
+&lt;sup>37http://jedkolko.com/2020/10/18/the-geography-of-the-covid19-third-wave/ (consulted on November 2, 2020).

-&lt;sup>37Note that we only have data for statewide non-pharmaceutical interventions.
-One exception is for stay-at-home orders, which have been implemented by some cities and counties prior to statewide orders.
+&lt;sup>38Note that we only have data for statewide non-pharmaceutical interventions.
+One exception is for stayat-home orders, which have been implemented by some cities and counties prior to statewide orders.
 Typically, the city or county order precedes the statewide order by few days.

-the start period to April or May, i.e., excluding cases that occurred early on in the pandemic, has no impact on our conclusions.
+to April or May, i.e., excluding cases that occurred early on in the pandemic, has no impact on our conclusions.